A photo of a server rack with many servers.

 A flow diagram showing how processes and topics are connected in an example.
 For example a process photo uploader is connected to a topic new_photos, which is then connected to two processes object detector and friend detector which each flow into another topic for detected objects and detected friends.

-Example of processes interacting on topics in the photo service example.
+An example of processes interacting on topics in the photo service example.
 Uploads and server logs are streamed into the system where multiple processes analyze them and produce other event streams, again consumed by other processes, including model inference, model training, and model monitoring components.

 Documenting data flows in a system to identify which components produce and consume what kind of messages across different topics helps to keep an overview.
 Most message brokers provide monitoring support to observe which topics are in use, how many messages are produced in each topic, and how far behind consumers are each; it is often also a good idea to observe trends for all of these.
 In addition, it is often prudent to document the data format of messages in the various topics and explicitly manage its evolution.
-Some message brokers explicitly support enforcing schemas, and schema-based encoding (see above) can be added for those that do not.
+Some message brokers explicitly support enforcing schemas, and schema-based encoding (see the previous section) can be added for those that do not.

 Lambda Architecture

 The lambda architecture is a recent and popular combination of services, batch processing, and stream processing.
 In a classic big-data-analysis setting, the lambda architecture uses batch processing to perform accurate computations over all data in regular intervals (e.g., totaling all business transactions by region), uses stream processing to incrementally update results (e.g., add recent transactions to the totals), and uses services to answer queries with the most recent results (e.g., respond with total transactions for a specific region).
-In the context of machine-learning, we might use batch processing to train models on all data every week, stream processing to incrementally update models with new data between batch jobs, and services to respond to model-inference requests with the latest model.
+In the context of machine learning, we might use batch processing to train models on all data every week, stream processing to incrementally update models with new data between batch jobs, and services to respond to model-inference requests with the latest model.

 Immutable append-only data (event sourcing).
 The lambda architecture relies on modeling data as a stream of edit events, stored in an append-only log of events.
 This style of data representation is also called event sourcing.
 That is, rather than updating individual rows in a table, we record as an event that an individual row has been changed.
 Storing data as a list of changes has a long tradition in some version control systems (see chapter Versioning, Provenance, and Reproducibility) and as a recovery mechanism in database implementations.